-• Any evidence related to fraud in the DBE program will be referred to DOT's Office of Inspector Back to Top
+Any evidence related to fraud in the DBE program will be referred to DOT's Office of Inspector

-General for investigation
+General for investigation.

 How does the use of joint checks affect counting of credit for DBE participation and the eligibility of DBE firms for certification?
 Section 26.55(c)(1); 26.71(b)(Posted - 6/18/08)